Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models

 \subsection{Our contribution}

-We present a novel decoding procedure inspired by Viterbi and sMAP, and which achieves polylogarithmic computational complexity in terms of the sample size~$n$.
+We present a novel decoding procedure---inspired by Viterbi and sMAP---achieving polylogarithmic computational complexity in terms of the sample size~$n$.
 Our method is particularly beneficial for HMMs with relatively infrequent changes of hidden states, since the case of frequent changes approaches a linear computational complexity, let alone to output the changes of state.
-The segmentation of HMMs with infrequent changes can be viewed as a particular problem of (sparse) change point detection, see recent surveys by \cite{NHZ16} and \cite{TOV20}.
+The segmentation of HMMs with infrequent changes can be viewed as a particular problem of (sparse) change point detection, see recent surveys \citep{NHZ16,TOV20}.

-Considering the problem from this point of view, we introduce \textit{Quick Adaptive Ternary Segmentation (QATS)}, a fast segmentation method for HMMs.
-In brief, QATS sequentially partitions the index interval~$1\col n$ into smaller segments with the following property: On each given segment, the state sequence that maximizes a localized version of the complete likelihood~\eqref{Eq:Pr_Xx_Yy}, over all state sequences with at most three segments (at most two changes of state), is in fact a constant state sequence (it has a single segment, that is no change of state).
-That means, if at a certain stage of the procedure the maximizing sequence is made of two or three segments (one or two changes of state), then those two or three segments replace the original segment in the partition and those new segments are subsequently investigated for further partitioning.
+From this point of view, we introduce \textit{Quick Adaptive Ternary Segmentation (QATS)}, a fast segmentation method for HMMs.
+In brief, QATS sequentially partitions the interval~$1\col n$ into smaller intervals with the following property: On each interval, the state sequence that maximizes a localized version of the complete likelihood~\eqref{Eq:Pr_Xx_Yy}, over all state sequences with at most three segments (at most two changes of state), is in fact a constant state sequence (it has a single segment, i.e.\ no change of state).
+Thus, if at a certain stage of the procedure the maximizing sequence in a given interval was made of two or three segments (one or two changes of state), then those two or three segments would replace the original interval in the partition and those new segments would subsequently be investigated for further partitioning.